Didier Digard: Nice

 Ahead of the 2013–14 season, Digard signed a contract extension with the club, keeping him until 2015, with his contract expected to expire at the end of the season.
 Since then, Digard continued to remain as the club's captain and regaining his first team place for the side.
-He played and captained the side in both legs of the UEFA Europa League, as OGC Nice lost 2–1 on aggregate against Apollon Limassol.
+He played and captained the side in both legs of the UEFA Europa League, as Nice lost 2–1 on aggregate against Apollon Limassol.
 Digard later stated in an interview that his only regret was not winning against Apollon Limassol.
 Digard then captained the side go on a five match unbeaten streak from 17 August 2013 to 22 September 2013.
 During which, he was the last captain to play at Stade du Ray before playing in a new stadium.
 His performance against Lille and Valenciennes resulted in him being named L'Equipe Team of the Week.
-It wasn't until on 5 January 2014 when Digard scored his first goal of the season, in a 2–0 win against Nantes in the first round of the Coupe de France.
+On 5 January 2014 Digard scored his first goal of the season in a 2–0 win against Nantes in the first round of the Coupe de France.
 Ten days later on 15 January 2014, he scored against them for the second time, in a 4–3 loss in the quarter–finals of the Coupe de la Ligue.
-Digard suffered a calf injury in the 40th minute and was substituted, as OGC Nice lost 2–1 on 8 February 2014.
+Digard suffered a calf injury in the 40th minute and was substituted, as Nice lost 2–1 on 8 February 2014.
 Up until his injury, he played in every match for the club since the start of the season.
-It wasn't until on 22 March 2014 when Digard returned to the first team, coming on as a substitute in the 62nd minute, in a 1–1 draw against Bordeaux.
+On 22 March 2014 Digard returned to the first team, coming on as a substitute in the 62nd minute in a 1–1 draw against Bordeaux.
 Two weeks later on 6 April 2014, his return was short–lived when he was sent–off for a second bookable offence, in a 1–1 draw against Saint-Étienne, resulting in him serving a one match suspension.
 After returning to the first team, Digard suffered a calf injury that kept him out for the rest of the 2013–14 season.
 Throughout the 2013–14 season, the club found themselves battling for relegation, which saw them avoided it by finishing seventeenth place.
 At the end of the season, he went on to make thirty–five appearances and scoring once in all competitions.